auth0/docs/articles/connections/calling-an-external-idp-api.md

 Once you authenticate a user, the IdP often includes an Access Token in the user profile it returns to Auth0.

-For security and compliance reaspns, Auth0 does **not** send this token to your app as part of the user profile.
-To get it, you must access the Auth0 Management API and retrieve the **full** user's profile:
+For security and compliance reasons, Auth0 does not send this token to your app as part of the user profile.
+To get it, you must access the Auth0 Management API and retrieve the full user's profile:

 1. Get an Access Token that allows you to call the [Auth0 Management API](/api/management/v2).

 2. Call the Auth0 Management API's [Get Users by ID endpoint](/api/management/v2#!/Users/get_users_by_id) using the Access Token obtained in step one.
 This endpoint returns the full user's profile, which contains the IdP Access Token.

 3. Extract the IdP Access Token from the response and use it to call the IdP's API.

 ### Step 1: Get a Token